definecoder/definecoder.github.io/STL/stack.md

 ```
 `OUTPUT : FILLED`

-In this code we gave a input in MyStack, so the empty() function returned 1.
+In this code we gave an input in MyStack, so the empty() function returned 1.
 As a result we got "FILLED" as an output.

 Let's see another code:
 ```cpp